 “Our findings provide further justification for promoting healthful diets as a national priorityfor chronic disease prevention as well as for legislative and regulatory actions to improve the food supply more broadly,” lead study author Dong Wang, a doctoral candidate, said in a press release.

 Bryan Hardy, a certified nutritional practitioner and holistic nutritionist, said the decline in revenue for McDonald’s, the increased demand for organic foods, and the growing trend of farmers markets across the country are indicative of overall improvements.

 “The problem is that clean, healthy food still isn’t nearly as convenient as the junk that’s available on every street corner,” he told Healthline.
 “We need to encourage more gardens at home and public spaces so that people can have access to free or very affordable fresh, organically grown produce as a foundation.”

-Childhood obesity has quadrupled in adolescents over the past 30 years, according to the U.S. Centers for Disease Control and Prevention.
+Childhood obesity has quadrupled in adolescents over the past 30 years, according to the

 Saying that “the United States will not be able to treat its way out of the obesity epidemic,” Harvard researchers in another study searched for cost-effective ways of preventing this trend from getting worse.

 They pinpointed three ways they said would reduce healthcare costs related to obesity:

 - elimination of the tax subsidy for advertising unhealthy food to children

 - nutrition standards for food and drinks sold in schools outside of school meals

 “Our results highlight the importance of investing in prevention for policy makers aiming to reduce childhood obesity,” said lead study author Steven Gortmaker, Ph.D., professor of the practice of health sociology, in a press release.
 “Interventions early in the life course have the best chance of reducing long-term obesity prevalence and related mortality and healthcare costs.”